jonathanrico/forcedotcom-user-setup/README.md

 myUserParams.password = 'S0mePassw0rd!124';
-myUserParams.profileName = 'Standard Platform User'; //A valid profile name myUserParams.userType = 'MyUserType'; //A type that will be used for the user name myUserParams.permissionSet = 'My_Permission_Set'; //A valid permission set API Name myUserParams.totalUsers = 2; //Total number of users you want to create
+myUserParams.profileName = 'Standard Platform User'; //A valid profile name myUserParams.userType = 'MyUserType'; //A type that will be used for the user name myUserParams.permissionSet = 'My_Permission_Set'; //A valid permission set API Name, remove if not needed myUserParams.totalUsers = 2; //Total number of users you want to create

 usrsetup.UserSetupUtils.createUsers(myUserParams);